nickjackolaisen/BusinessInitiaitive/_posts/statistics/2022-11-02-sole_proprieotrship_statistics.md

 4.   **Dissolving the business is effortless**
 5. The **easiest taxation model**: The Pass-Though Process

-## Why are Sole Proprietorships the MOST Popular?
+## Why are Sole Proprietorships the MOST popular business entity?

 As the simplest business entity to both set up and operate, it is no wonder why so many people opt for Sole Proprietorships as opposed to going through the headache of registering a business with your state.
 Other, more complicated businesses (LLCs and Corporations) require a lot of upkeep and annual registration fees.